The ASUS VG279Q is a 1080p 144Hz IPS gaming monitor with AMD FreeSync, a rapid response time speed, and a fully ergonomic design.

 Other features include the standard bells and whistles found on ASUS gaming displays such as GamePlus (crosshairs, timers, and an FPS counter), GameVisual (FPS, RTS, Racing, RPG, MOBA, sRGB, Cinema, Scenery picture presets), and Shadow Boost for better visibility of objects in dark areas of games.

-While the ASUS VG279Q 1080p display has a flicker-free backlight (unless you enable 1ms MPRT) and an integrated low-blue light filter, we noticed that gamma presets and color hue settings are missing in the OSD (On-Screen Display) menu.
+While the ASUS VG279Q 1080p display has a flicker-free backlight (unless you enable 1ms MPRT) and an integrated low-blue light filter, gamma presets and color hue settings are missing in the OSD (On-Screen Display) menu.

 Design & Connectivity

 Moving on, the ASUS VG279Q monitor boasts a fully ergonomic design with up to 130mm height adjustment, 90° clockwise and counterclockwise pivot, +/- 90° swivel to the left and right, -5°/33° tilt, and 100 x 100mm VESA mount pattern.

 Moreover, it’s got an anti-glare matte 3H screen coating for minimal reflections as well as ultra-thin 10mm matte black bezels.